authelia/authelia/docs/content/integration/proxies/caddy.md

     * Authelia is on a different host to the proxy
 * All services are part of the `example.com` domain:
-  * This domain and the subdomains will have to be adapted in all examples to match your specific domains unless you're just testing or you want ot use that specific domain
+  * This domain and the subdomains will have to be adapted in all examples to match your specific domains unless you're just testing or you want to use that specific domain

 ## Implementation